AetherOrganization/AetherEngine/README.md

 * `feature-`
 	* Used for smaller features that wouldn't really classify as a whole major module for the engine.
 Can either be a short description or point to an issueID like patches.

-The `master` branch is reserved for finished release versions.
+The `master` branch is reserved for finished release versions.</br>
-The `pre-build` branch is reserved as a "development" branch, in which finished branches merge into.
+The `pre-build` branch is reserved as a "development" branch, in which finished branches merge into.</br>
 For merging into `pre-build` or `master`, you should submit a pull request of your branch.

 ## Code Conventions
 ### <ins>Namespaces
-All of the code should be within the `Aeth` namespace (short for Aether).
+All of the code should be within the `Aeth` namespace (short for Aether).</br>
 The project is set up with a folder structure instead of using vcxproject filters.
 The namespaces should reflect the folders they are in.
 For example `src/Foo/Bar/Baz.cpp` should have all of its code in the `Aeth::Foo::Bar` namespace unless it is agreed that a certain section should be different.